f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 **From the API:**

 If you would prefer to automate the setup of the VELOS chassis, there are API calls for all of the examples above.
-To set the DNS configuration for the system controllers use the following API call:
+To set the DNS configuration for the system controllers use the following API call.

+For any API calls to VELOS it is import to include the header **Content-Type** **application/yang-data+json**.

 .. code-block:: bash